 The best way to treat electrical shock is to prevent it from happening.
 Be wary of downed lines.
 If you see something amiss, report it immediately and don’t try to fix it yourself unless that’s actually your job.
 If not, the best you can do is to warn everyone not to go near the downed line.

 If someone does get electrocuted, turn the source of power off immediately.
-Use cardboard, wood or anything dry and doesn’t conduct electricity to move the source of electricity if you don’t know how to turn it off.
+Use cardboard, wood, or anything dry that doesn’t conduct electricity to move the source of electricity if you don’t know how to turn it off.

 The victim will likely have severe burns and will have difficulty breathing and possibly lose consciousness.
 He may also suffer from arrhythmias, seizures, and cardiac arrest.

 These are just a few of the many basic first aid skills that everyone should master.
-We can’t just rely on emergency professionals to take care of yourself or a loved one during emergencies.
+We can’t just rely on emergency professionals to take care of ourselves or a loved one during emergencies.
 They can’t always be there when you need them.
-The responsibility of applying first aid skills fall on you.
+The responsibility of applying first aid skills falls on you.
 Get proper training, build your first aid kit, and share what you know.